 - Chocolate Peanut Butter Banana Smoothies

-8 Freezer-Friendly Snack Ideas
+8 Freezer-Friendly Cheap Snack Ideas

 When you have a free day or a laid-back weekend, use some of that time to make meals and parts of meals to stick in your freezer.
 Things like homemade popsicles, homemade gogurts, homemade cookie dough, homemade muffins, and homemade smoothie kits are great to have on hand.